 fbpx

 The art of leadership delegation is built on the concept that leaders build leaders.
-To build more leaders you have to be able to effectively delegate.
-To effectively delegate first, you need to be aware that you are not the only one who can do the task and do it well, and second, know when to let go.
+To build more business leaders, you must be able to effectively delegate.
+To effectively delegate, you need to first be aware that you are not the only one who can do the task and do it well.
+Second, know when to let go.

 Below are the key actions of effective delegation to move from holding on to letting go:

-•Trade the word delegation for development.
-With each task or project that you delegate, ask yourself, “Who could benefit from growth and development in this area?”
+Trade the word delegation for development.
+With each task or project that you assign, ask yourself, “who could benefit from growth and development in this area?”

-•Be crystal clear on the end result.
-Your job is to define the “What and the Why.”
-When you delegate to another their job is identify the “How” and manage it.
+• Be crystal clear on the end result.
+Your job is to define the “what” and the “why.”
+When you delegate to another, their job is to identify the “how” and manage it.

 The ability to delegate well is a fundamental and necessary attribute of leadership.
 If you cannot delegate you will stagnate your growth, your teams’ growth, and ultimately your company’s growth.
 Practice the art of delegation and watch the world around you grow and expand.